 What is a Cafe Racer jacket?
 The modern interpretation of the Cafe racer jacket first came on the scene in the 70’s and was worn by both racing car drivers and motorcyclists.
 Today many Cafe Racer jackets are sold purely as fashion items and are not intended for motorcyclists.

-The original British Cafe Racer Rockers of the 50’s and 60’s would generally wear the motorcycle leather jackets of the day as seen in the photo.
+The original British Cafe Racer Rockers of the 50’s and 60’s would generally wear the motorcycle leather jackets of the day as seen in the photo below.
 Offset zip, large collar with press studs and at least one breast pocket.

 Think Marlon Brando in The Wild Ones.